 Unfortunately we don’t always read much about the many health benefits of prebiotics nor are we told about healthy foods high in prebiotics.
-As a result most Americans don’t eat enough prebiotics on a daily basis.
-This may have cause more indigestion, higher levels of inflammation, lower immune function, weight gain and even a higher risk for some chronic diseases.
+As a result most Americans don’t eat enough foods high in prebiotics on a daily basis.
+This may cause more indigestion, higher levels of inflammation, lower immune function, weight gain and even a higher risk for some chronic diseases.

 What Are Prebiotics?

 Prebiotics were first identified and named by Marcel Roberfroid in 1995.
 According to Roberfroid: “A prebiotic is a selectively fermented ingredient that allows specific changes, both in the composition and/or activity in the gastrointestinal microflora that confers benefits upon host well-being and health.”
 In a nutshell, prebiotics are nondigestible carbohydrates that act as food for probiotics.
 They aid in stimulating and maintaining the good bacteria in your digestive tract which in turn has a positive effect on your immune system.
 It is argued that many of the health effects of prebiotics emanate from increased production of short-chain fatty acids (SCFA) by the stimulated beneficial bacteria.
 Thus food supplements specifically enhancing the growth of SCFA producing intestinal bacteria (such as clostridia and bacteroides species) are widely recognized to have such potential.